 Our website is devoted to wealth management.
 You wrote an entire chapter on financial habits.
-What a common mistake you see people make with money?
+What are common mistakes you see people make with money?

-I am proud of the fact that my consulting work as generated many billions of dollars for my clients, in terms of legal verdicts, settlement, insurance recoveries and savings.
+I am proud of the fact that my consulting work has generated many billions of dollars for my clients, in terms of legal verdicts, settlement, insurance recoveries and savings.

 Wealth management is the opposite of this.
 Instead of piling up debt and making the lenders rich, we wisely save and invest and let the interest, dividend and profits roll in to ourselves.